RahulSDeshpande/tyriar.github.io/_posts/2014-07-03-order-a-js-array-by-multiple-properties.md

 ---
 layout      : post
-title       : Order a JS array by multiple properties tags        : [JavaScript] primarytag  : JavaScript intro       : This article presents a handy JavaScript snippet that sorts an array of objects using the <code>Array.prototype.sort</code> function.
+title       : Order a JS array by multiple properties tags        : [JavaScript, Snippet] primarytag  : JavaScript draft : 1 intro       : This JavaScript snippet presents a function that returns a function used by <code>Array.prototype.sort</code> to sort an array by multiple properties.
 ---

-## Snippet

 <!--prettify lang=javascript-->
     function orderByProperty(prop) {